Irish-Film-Institute/IFIscripts/docs/contributing.rst

 Issues
 ------

 Contributions are very much welcome in any form.
 Feel free to raise an issue requesting a new feature, or to report a bug.
+If requesting a new feature, please describe the workflow which the feature will be used, the required input & output data, and the output form of that.
 If reporting a bug, please copy/paste the full, complete, uncut terminal output.

-You can raise the issue in the github issue tracker: https://github.com/kieranjol/IFIscripts/issues
+For the issues requested by IFI Irish Film Archive staff, please raise tickets in the Teams/Script work group/Script_maintenance_log.xlsx.
+All tickets will be assessed with workflow first and then uploaded on GitHub in new branches or issues if needed.

+For issues we are going to solve, we will create a relative pull request and quote each other.

 Pull Requests
 -------------

 Pull requests are welcome.
-If contributing code, it can be nice to run it through ``pylint`` first, as this will check for PEP-08 compliance.
-I'd rather get the code contribution in pretty much any form, so this is not necessary.
-Pull requests can be raised here:  https://github.com/kieranjol/IFIscripts/pulls
+If contribution is on existing scripts, please follow the coding style and leave comments for short descriptions.
+If contributing new script, it can be nice to run it through ``pylint`` first, as this will check for PEP-08 compliance.

-Generally, we try to limit the use of external dependencies, so we try to do as much in ``python`` as possible.
-This can be seen in any scripts that generate checksums.
-We slowly moved away from using the wonderful ``md5deep`` and used the internal python ``hashlib`` libraries instead.
-Previously, we limited the use of external python libraries, and only really use ``lxml``.
-This is probably going to change going forward, especially as we move towards managing installs and updates via ``pip`` and ``setup.py``.
+We are trying to limit the use of external dependencies unless it is necessary for the workflows and materials.
+While if you add any external dependencies, please specify in the pull request and add them in ``setup.py``.

+*Please commit as '$script.py - $description' for a clear review.*
+*Please also leave the test instances and results with the full, complete, uncut terminal output.
+If it generates any files, please specify the filename and format, and content if applicable.*

+For pull requests by IFI Irish Film Archive staff, please follow the script work group policy and contributing after testing in the local workspace.
+For any edits of re-phrasing or typo, force-push would be better in case of unnecessary commits.

 Contributions Needed
 --------------------